JC72/JeffClegg_09_GoodReadMe_Generator/ExampleREADME.md

   ## Usage

-  Run the application with the CLI command  and follow the prompts.
+  Run the application with the CLI command node index.js and follow the prompts.